osmandapp/docs/content/osmand/plugins/nautical-charts.md

 #### DEPTH CONTOUR

-To show or hide the depth contours, and thus, adjust the visual representation of the map to your needs, go to:
+To show or hide the depth contours, and thus, adjust the visual representation of the map to your needs, use the [Configure map](/osmand/map/configure-map-menu) menu and the respective option, as follows:

 &nbsp;&nbsp;&nbsp;&nbsp;{% data variables.ios-values.menu %} → {% data variables.ios-values.configure_map %} → {% data variables.ios-values.map_settings_style %} → {% data variables.ios-values.res_details %}